Most of the shipping setup in WooCommerce revolves around geographical locations. Such can be countries, states, regions, and ZIP codes.

 Assigning a Shipping Class Rate

-8. Return back to the Shipping Zones section.
+8. Return back to the WooCommerce Shipping Zones settings.

 10. In a similar fashion, move the mouse over Flat Rate and click Edit.

 11. A pop-up appears, and this time it includes a section titled Shipping Class Costs.